jdc-cunningham/codeforkc--tagging-tracker/back-end/README.md

 ## Deployment
 You still need to install `MySQL`, which I used `MariaDB` on `Debian 10`.
 I believe the node `mysql2` client is just that, it's not the server itself, so you have to install MySQL on the remote server and create auth/set credentials in `.env` file.
 Make sure your `localhost` `MySQL` user either has all privileges or after creating a specific user for this app, to grant privilege to the database/tables created.

+You will also need to run the private `createUser` function in `/utils/users` since there isn't a registration aspect to this app yet.
+You can just run `createUser('username','pass')` while running the node app locally.